appmattus/kotlinfixture/README.md

 ##### Date and Calendar instances

-By default `Date` and `Calendar` instances pick a date within one year either side of now.
+By default `Date` and `Calendar` instances pick a date within 10 years of 1 Jan 2020.

 This can be overridden using `factory` which has some built in constructs: